Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 {% endtab %}

 {% tab title="iOS" %}
-### getIdentifiers
+### getIdentifiers<a id="getIdentifiers-ios"></a>

-Returns all customer identifiers which were previously synced with the Adobe Experience Cloud.
+This `getIdentifiers` API returns all customer identifiers that were previously synced with the Adobe Experience Cloud

 #### **Syntax**

 ```objectivec
 + (void) getIdentifiers: (nonnull void (^) (NSArray<ADBMobileVisitorId*>* __nullable visitorIDs)) callback;
 ```

+o  *callback* is a method which will be invoked once the customer identifiers are available.

 #### **Examples**